sidan-lab/plutus-cborhex-automation/README.md

 ### Milestone 0: Study the problem
-- Exploring different alternatives such as [Helios](https://github.com/Hyperion-BT/Helios)
+- Exploring different alternatives (done)
 - Testing out different Haskell backend libraries and dockerize functions for simple function to see if there is any major blocker.
-- Set the workflow for the rest of the research.
+- Set the workflow for the rest of the research. (done)

 ### Milestone 1:
 Developers can use a Docker image to create a REST endpoint that returns CBOR and Address for any pre-defined, parameterized Plutus Validator.
 Upon delivery of Docker image, code repo and documentation.
 #### Deliverables:
-- Open source repository
+- Open source repository (this repo)
-- Docker Image
+- Docker Image (on halt)
 - Developer-Facing Documentation for the following steps:
-1. How to add an arbitrary contract to Docker image
+1. How to add an arbitrary contract to Docker image (on halt)
-2. How to specify Validator Parameters related to that Contract
+2. How to specify Validator Parameters related to that Contract (done)
-3. How to use local endpoint that takes Parameters and returns CBOR + Address
+3. How to use local endpoint that takes Parameters and returns CBOR + Address (done)

+#### Updated 15 Nov, 2022:
+* Upon further research, as we face blocker in wrapping plutus code as docker, we shift the focus to be building a module for easy implementation of any other Plutus project.
+The goal is specify at [Issue 4](https://github.com/SIDANWhatever/plutus-cborhex-automation/issues/4), which upon completion this would be wrapped as a public module publish to [Hackage](https://hackage.haskell.org/packages/upload).

 ### Milestone 2:
 Outcomes: